VirtuslabWorkshops/terraform-workshop/lab04/README.md

 ### Importing resources

-1. Inspect script [createRGSA.sh](./scripts/createRGSA.sh), put your initials in relevant places and run it.
+1. Inspect script [createRGSA.sh](./scripts/createRGSA.sh), put your initials in relevant places and run it `./createRGSA.sh`.
-Note `RG_NAME` and `SA_NAME` values on the side.
+Note resource group and service account names on the side.

-2. Run `terraform plan` and compare the execution plan with existing infrastructure on the Azure portal.
+2. Run `terraform plan` with variables from `createRGSA.sh` script and compare the execution plan with existing infrastructure on the Azure portal.
 Notice that terraform wants to create all resources.

-3. Run `terraform apply` and check how terraform handles existing resources.
+3. Run `terraform apply` with variables from `createRGSA.sh` and check how terraform handles existing resources.

 4. Import manually created resources into state file.
 Inspect state file before and after operations.